-By entering into phrase two of the Exploration stage, the Company has agreed to relinquish 25% of the contract area under the Petroleum Contract.
-The contract area now is 4,397 sq. km and the commitment is to drill one well within 2 years.
+By entering phrase two of the Exploration stage, the Company has agreed to relinquish 25% of the contract area under the Petroleum Contract.
+The contract area for Petroleum Contract 33/07 now is 4,397 sq. km and the commitment is to drill one well within 2 years.